Problem with Sex & Love Addiction?

 - Do you need to have sex in order to feel ‘real’ or to feel alive, or emotionally stimulated?

 Sex addiction can be a devastating cycle of destructive actions and like all forms of addiction can have devastating consequences.
-Many people suffering with issues of sex addiction use alcohol or drugs alongside their primary addiction that can only further exacerbate the emotional effects and trauma.
+Many people suffering from issues of sex addiction use alcohol or drugs alongside their primary addiction which can only further exacerbate the emotional effects and trauma.

-RósGlas Recovery offer tailored treatment programmes in a one-to-one setting, only ever treating one client at a time in complete confidence and luxury.
+RósGlas Recovery offers tailored therapy retreats in a one-to-one setting, only ever treating one client at a time in complete confidence and luxury.